nismod/snail/README.md

 This is a Python package to help with analysis of the potential impacts of climate hazards and other perils on infrastructure networks.

+## Installation

+Install using pip:

+    pip install nismod-snail

+This should bring all dependencies with it.
+If any of these cause difficulties, try using a [conda](https://docs.conda.io/en/latest/miniconda.html) environment:

+    conda env create -n snail_env \
+        python=3.8 geopandas shapely rasterio python-igraph
+    conda activate snail_env
+    pip install nismod-snail

+If all worked okay, you should be able to run python and import snail:

+    $ python
+    >>> import snail
+    >>> help(snail)
+    Help on package snail:

+    NAME
+        snail - snail - the spatial networks impact assessment library

 ## Development